confluentinc/ksql/design-proposals/klip-42-schema-migrations-tool.md

   This is a very important functionality users may want to use.
 Over time, users may have several small migration files that can be squashed into one single file.
 However, this functionality gets out of scope for the migrations tool.
 It is easier to write a ksqlDB metastore tool that exports the cluster metadata to a SQL file, then use this SQL file as a replacement for the user migrations scripts.

+## Future work

+* `Undo migrated schemas to previous versions`

+  ksqlDB has a few statements that support undo, and some of them are limited.
+The first version for migrations will not support this feature.
+  Detailed information about undo is explained in the document for future reference.
+Also, the schema metadata (See Schema metadata) needs to be prepared with future undo operations.

 ## Value/Return